 Don’t feel that you are on your own in this situation, it is an unspoken suffering many photographers live with and don’t find ways to overcome it.

-Basically it’s all innate.
-All this nervousness about people looking at you whilst you’re taking a picture is manifesting in your head and it needs to be discussed to help you rationalise those fears in order to overcome them.
+Basically, it’s down to you.
+All this nervousness about people looking at you whilst you’re taking a picture is manifesting in your head.
+Instead, it needs to be discussed to help you rationalise those fears in order to overcome them.

 Rationalising a situation like this will help some photographers understand and control those niggling thoughts.
 Through this, you can convert the worry into a positive experience.

 The initial worry most commonly comes from an embedded feeling of inadequacy.
 This can be related to your;

 1. photography knowledge

 2. photographic experience

 3. choice of camera